jmeydam/countcheck/README.md

 ```

 We also need a data frame with unit master data.
-Here, we just simulate data:
+Here, we just generate some data:

 ```
 > units_tmp <- sort(unique(countcheck_df$unit))